And all that's actually going on out there, Rush Limbaugh on Friday.

 They don't care about her.

-They don't care about her, they don't care about her son.
+They don't care about her son.

 John Conyers doesn't care about her son.

-They just care about using her to try to gin up the same the same negative hate and seething rage that they have, that they've been unable to transfer to the majority of the American people.
+They just care about using her to try to gin up the same negative hate and seething rage that they have, that they've been unable to transfer to the majority of the American people.

-Roger in uh New Fallujah, Michigan.
+Roger in New Fallujah, Michigan.

 Welcome to the program.